genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 The following options can be configured in the application:

-1. The **FDR filter for differentially expressed genes** specifies the false discovery rate above which genes should be discarded from the analysis (default: FDR < 0.1)
+1. The **FDR filter for differentially expressed genes** specifies the False Discovery Rate threshold above which genes should be discarded from the differential expression analysis (default: FDR < 0.1)

 2. **Metainfo key for dose value**.
-This specifies the metainfo key storing the dose corresponding to each sample, as a numeric value.
-If no such attribute is present in your data, you need to open your microarray assays in the Metainfo Editor and add it there.
+This option specifies the metainfo key storing the dose levels corresponding to each sample, as a numeric value.
+If no such attribute is present in your data, you need to open your microarray assays in the Metainfo editor and add it there.

+For each gene, the application fits different regression models (linear, quadratic and Emax) to describe the expression profiles of the significant genes as a function of the dose.
+Then, an optimal model is suggested based on the **Akaike Information Criterion (AIC)**, that reflects the compromise between the complexity of a model and its “goodness-of-fit”.
+A model with the highest AIC is considered “the best”, however a difference in AIC that is less than 2 is not significant enough models with these AIC should also be considered as good.

+Mathematically AIC can be defined as:

+**AIC = 2(k - ln(L))**,

+where k is the number of parameters of the model, and ln(L) is the log-likelihood of the model.

+Besides, for each gene, based on the optimal model, the **benchmark dose (BMD)** is computed.

+Following the method described in the `Benchmark Dose Software (BMDS) user manual`_ the benchmark dose can be estimated as follows:

+.. check ->

+**|m(B(d)-m(0)| = 1.349σ0** ,

+where m(d) is the expected gene expression at dose d, σ0 is the standard deviation of the response at dose 0, which we approximate by the sample standard deviation of the model residuals.

+Moreover, for each gene, a differential expression p-value is computed using family-wise F-test across all pairs of contrasts of the form "dose[n+1] - dose[n]" for n from 0 to
+<number of doses - 1>.
+Multiple testing correction is then performed and genes
+that pass the user-defined FDR threshold are categorised as differentially expressed.

+Differentially expressed genes are then processed by gene set enrichment analysis.
+For each enriched pathway, the average and standard deviation of the BMDs of its genes are computed.

 The application is based on the `limma`_ R package.
-The benchmark dose is estimated based on the method described in the `Benchmark Dose Software (BMDS) user manual`_.

 .. _limma: https://www.bioconductor.org/packages/3.3/bioc/html/limma.html
 .. _Benchmark Dose Software (BMDS) user manual: https://www.epa.gov/bmds/benchmark-dose-software-bmds-user-manual